 There are a few other minor guidelines the IATA recommends (you can read the full requirement list here), but most commercially sold crates meet them.
 A number of different crates on the market that will work well for flying with your dog, but Petmate makes two of the best.

-We’ll discuss the features of both crates and compare the two below:
+We’ll discuss the features of both crates for air travel and compare the two below.

-About: The Sky Kennel is a heavy-duty, US-made kennel that will help keep your pet safe and comfortable for the duration of his journey.
+About: The Sky Kennel is a heavy-duty, US-made large dog travel crate that will help keep your pet safe and comfortable for the duration of his journey.

 All four sides provide your pet with great ventilation and allow him to see what’s going on outside the crate.